 Make sure the freezer stays cold.
 If temperatures are fluctuating above 0 degrees F (-18 degress C) it can speed the movement of water out of the food and into the air in the freezer.
 Keep a thermometer in the freezer so you can check the internal temperature of the freezer.
 If it’s too high, you can adjust the setting on your freezer or refrigerator.
 Try to open and shut the freezer as quickly as possible to minimize fluctuations.

-My thanks again to Sabrina Stierwalt of the Everyday Einstein podcast for stopping by.
+My thanks again to Sabrina Stierwalt of the Ask Science podcast for stopping by.
 If you have a question for Sabrina about science or a question for me about nutrition, post them below.

 You can also reach me through the Nutrition Diva Facebook page but as you probably know, Facebook has recently made some big changes to what is showing up in your newsfeed.
 If you want to continue to see the nutrition tips, research, links, videos, recipes and Q&A that I post on Facebook, you can edit your Newsfeed Preferences to tell Facebook to include that in your feed.
 (Here's a quick video with details).